BASIC-scripter/Non_ELS_LSSD_Mega_Pack/README.md

 # Thank you for downloading!!!
 These liveries are based off of Los Angeles Sheriff's Department.
-These aren't my vehicles, I only made the liveries, and added handling files for the majority of them.
+These aren't my vehicles, I only made the liveries.
 Credits to the original versions are linked down below.

 //////MY PLUGS\\\\\\